stephengaito/commDiagConTeXt/Readme.md

 On the other hand.... the MetaPost embedded inside ConTeXt together with the native [MetaFun](http://wiki.contextgarden.net/MetaFun) (the ConTeXt MetaPost extensions), are actually so powerful there might not be much need for a separate Commutative Diagrams package...

-On the thrid hand...
+On the third hand...
 [Alan Kennington's collection of MetaPost Diagram examples](http://www.topology.org/tex/conc/mp/README.html) has lots of example Commutative Diagrams... more than enough to get started using Commutative Diagram's inside ConTeXt.

+I think that we should *start* by providing a simple "objects + morphisms" approach, and ensure that the morphisms correctly deal with the size of the bounding boxes of objects they "link" (see Kenningtion's S_arrowspaces macro for a very simple start)..

 ### Resources